Seek Returns logo

 Min

-AMZN vs. ORLY: A comparison of their ROE against the Specialty Retail industry benchmark.
+AMZN vs. ORLY: A comparison of their Net Profit Margin (TTM) against their respective Broadline Retail and Specialty Retail industry benchmarks.

 AMZN